 Diet has also plays a role in how well we sleep (or how little!)

 Foods that are naturally rich in tryptophan like almonds, chicken, turkey, soybeans, and eggs can be good for sleep.
-Also foods that are rich in melatonin such as cherry juice, ginger root, walnuts, peanuts and fresh mint.
+Be sure to also prioritize foods that are rich in melatonin such as cherry juice, ginger root, walnuts, peanuts, and fresh mint.

-Caffeine and alcohol can have major affects on sleep.
-I advise my patients to limit caffeine to before 3 pm.
-And while alcohol can make people fall asleep faster, it actually increases their wake time after sleep.
+Caffeine and alcohol can have major effects on sleep.
+I advise my patients to limit caffeine to before 3 p.m.
+And while alcohol can make people fall asleep faster, it actually increases wake time after sleep.
 So, you’re actually sleeping less than you would have if you’d abstained from alcohol that night.

 Going to bed hungry makes falling asleep much harder.
 Eating a regular evening meal followed by a bedtime snack can actually improve sleep!